Kinky Boots (musical): Asia

 The Japanese production ran in the New National Theatre in Tokyo from July 21 to August 6, 2016; the Orix Theater in Osaka from August 13 to 22, 2016; and the Tokyu Theatre Orb in Shibuya from August 28 to September 4, 2016.
-It starred Teppei Koike as Charlie and Haruma Miura as Lola.
-Miura won the Best Actor Award and Haruko Sugimura Award at the 24th Yomiuri Theater Awards for his performance, and the play had a second run in 2019 with the cast reprising their roles.
+It starred Teppei Koike as Charlie Price, Haruma Miura as Lola, Sonim as Lauren, Nami Tamaki as Nicola, Katsuya as Don, Arata Hino as George, Megumi Iino as Patty, Mikiko Shiraki as Trish, and Jonte as Harry.
+Miura won the Best Actor Award and Haruko Sugimura Award at the 24th Yomiuri Theater Awards for his performance, and the play had a second run in 2019, with the cast reprising their roles.
+A third run took place 2022 with the cast reprising their roles, but with Yu Shirota taking over the role of Lola after the death of Haruma Miura and Soko Takigawa taking over the role of Trish.